Post Doctoral Research Associate

 Senior Research Fellow in International Relations, DPIR, Emeritus Fellow St Antony's College

-Senior Research Fellow at Pembroke College; Director of Studies, Changing Character of War Programme
+Senior Research Fellow at the Department of Politics and International Relations and at Pembroke College; Director of Studies, Changing Character of War Programme

 Director of the Changing Character of War Centre

-Senior Lecturer in International Relations, Director of the Cyber Studies Programme, Co-Director of the Centre for Doctoral Training in Cyber Security (Dept of Computer Science)
+Senior Lecturer in International Relations, Director of the Centre for Technology and Global Affairs, Co-Director of the Centre for Doctoral Training in Cyber Security (Dept of Computer Science)

 Departmental Lecturer in International Relations, Lecturer in International Relations at New College